oVirt/ovirt-site/source/api/backup-restore-api-integration.html.md

 1. Lock disk
 2. Live snapshot
 3.  qemunbd,with temp snap
-4. Optional: Attach disk to VM
+4. Map the qemunbd device to the backup server (Optional: Attach disk to VM)

 #### Teardown backup disk

-1. Detach
+1. Detach the qemunbd device
-2. Stop qemunbd
+2. Stop qemunbd (this should delete the temp snap?)
-3. Unlock
+3. Unlock disk
+4. Remove backup snapshot

 ![](Tsm-int.JPG "Tsm-int.JPG")